Warranties and hearing aids: How they work, and how to extend your coverage

 It’s quite common to lose a hearing aid (or two).

 Usually, it’s just a matter of misplacing them, says Mike Eckert, senior vice president of business development at ESCO, which provides extended warranties and loss and damage coverage for hearing aids.
-Since the pandemic, the other common reason for hearing aids being lost is face masks, since the ear loops can easily hook on the devices, tugging them out a person’s ear, Eckert says.
-This now accounts for 17 percent of hearing aid losses, he says.
+During the pandemic, the other common reason for hearing aids being lost was face masks, since the ear loops can easily hook on the devices, tugging them out a person’s ear, Eckert says.

 If you lose your hearing aid—or they are damaged beyond repair—you can take advantage of the one-time replacement coverage.
 (That’s per ear—if you lost your right hearing aid twice, only the first replacement would be covered by the initial manufacturer warranty.)